labsyspharm/harvardtissueatlas/_atlases/melanoma-pca.md

 {% assign publicationList = 'spatialCells-automated-profiling-of-tumor-microenvironments-with-spatially-resolved-multiplexed-single-cell-data,immune-profiling-of-dermatologic-adverse-events-from-checkpoint-blockade-using-tissue-cyclic-immunofluorescence,development-and-validation-of-time-to-event-models-to-predict-metastatic-recurrence-of-localized-cutaneous-melanoma,increased-risk-of-cutaneous-immune-related-adverse-events-in-patients-treated-with-talimogene-laherparepvec-and-immune-checkpoint-inhibitors,prediction-of-early-stage-melanoma-recurrence-using-clinical-and-histopathologic-features,the-impact-of-stage-related-features-in-melanoma-recurrence-prediction,the-spatial-landscape-of-progression-and-immunoediting-in-primary-melanoma-at-single-cell-resolution,evolution-of-delayed-resistance-to-immunotherapy-in-a-melanoma-responder' %}

 {% include pub-list.html list=publicationList %}

+## Narrated Minerva Stories
+Narrated stories provide access to images with annotation, quality control, and an accompanying narration.
+Click any of the following thumbnail images for an interactive view of the full-resolution images.
+{%
+    assign stories = site.data-cards
+    | where_exp: "item", "item.tags contains 'MEL'"
+    | where_exp: "item", "item.hide != true"
+%}

+{% assign dataCardArray = '' | split: '' %}
+{% for n in stories %}
+  {% if n.tags contains 'narrated' %}
+    {% assign dataCardArray = dataCardArray | push: n %}
+  {% endif %}
+{% endfor %}

+{% assign dataCardArraySort = dataCardArray | sort: 'date' | reverse %}
+{% if dataCardArraySort.size > 0 %}
+  {% include cards.html cards=dataCardArraySort %}
+{% endif %}

+## Curated Minerva Stories
+Curated stories provide access to images with contextual information.
+Click any of the following thumbnail images for an interactive view of the full-resolution images.

+{% assign dataCardArray = '' | split: '' %}
+{% for c in stories %}
+  {% if c.tags contains 'curated' %}
+    {% assign dataCardArray = dataCardArray | push: c %}
+  {% endif %}
+{% endfor %}

+{% assign dataCardArraySort = dataCardArray | sort: 'date' | reverse %}
+{% if dataCardArraySort.size > 0 %}
+  {% include cards.html cards=dataCardArraySort %}
+{% endif %}

+## Automated Minerva Stories
+Automated stories provide access to minimally processed images with no annotation or quality control.
+Click any of the following thumbnail images for an interactive view of the full-resolution images.
+{: .mb-0 }

+{% assign dataCardArray = '' | split: '' %}
+{% for s in stories %}
+  {% if s.tags contains 'auto' %}
+    {% assign dataCardArray = dataCardArray | push: s %}
+  {% endif %}
+{% endfor %}

+{% assign dataCardArraySort = dataCardArray | sort: 'date' | reverse %}
+{% if dataCardArraySort.size > 0 %}
+  {% include cards.html cards=dataCardArraySort %}
+{% endif %}

 ## Data Explorations
 *Data Explorations are like museum guides and exploit the digital docents in MINERVA to guide readers through the complexities of a large image dataset via a series of narrated stories and waypoints.*